Michael-A-Kuykendall/muxide/docs/contract.md

 * `build(self) -> Result<Muxer<Writer>, MuxerError>` — Validates the configuration and returns a `Muxer` instance on success.
 In v0.1.0 the following validation rules apply:
   1. A video track must have been configured.
 Otherwise a `MuxerError::MissingVideoConfig` is returned.
-  2. If an audio track is configured, it must have a positive sample rate and channel count.
-Invalid values result in a `MuxerError::Other` with a descriptive message.
+  2. If `AudioCodec::None` is selected, the muxer behaves as video-only.

 ### Muxer Methods

 * `write_video(&mut self, pts: f64, data: &[u8], is_keyframe: bool) -> Result<(), MuxerError>` — Writes a video frame to the container.

   **Invariants:**
   - `pts` **must be non‑negative and strictly greater than the `pts` of the previous video frame**.
-Frames with non‑monotonic timestamps cause `MuxerError::Other` with a descriptive message.
+Violations produce `MuxerError::NegativeVideoPts` or `MuxerError::NonIncreasingVideoPts`.
   - `data` must contain a complete encoded frame in Annex B format.
-The first video frame of a file must be a keyframe and must contain SPS and PPS NAL units; otherwise a `MuxerError::Other` is returned.
+The first video frame of a file must be a keyframe and must contain SPS and PPS NAL units; otherwise `MuxerError::FirstVideoFrameMustBeKeyframe` or `MuxerError::FirstVideoFrameMissingSpsPps` is returned.
   - `is_keyframe` must accurately reflect whether the frame is a keyframe (IDR picture).
 Incorrect keyframe flags may result in unseekable files.

 * `write_audio(&mut self, pts: f64, data: &[u8]) -> Result<(), MuxerError>` — Writes an audio frame to the container.